-OVSJG will review the waiver requests and reach a determination consistent with 28 CFR § 94.118 VOCA Assistance Program Match Requirement guidelines.
-Sub-grantees will receive a match waiver determination notice uploaded to the OVSJG grant management system (ZoomGrants).
+OVSJG will review the waiver requests and reach a determination consistent with the VOCA Fix to Sustain the Crime Victims Fund Act of 2021 (Public Law No: 117- 27) and 28 CFR § 94.118 VOCA Assistance Program Match Requirement guidelines.
+Subgrantees will receive a match waiver determination notice uploaded to the OVSJG grant management system (ZoomGrants).
 The match waiver determination letter will include the basis for approval or denial, consistent with the Department of Justice, Office of Justice Programs grants management guidelines.
-(See https://ojp.gov/financialguide/DOJ/pdfs/2015\DOJ\FinancialGuide.pdf).
 Waivers will be applicable for the duration of the sub-award, unless otherwise indicated in the determination notice.
 All match waivers must be approved and signed by the Director of the Office of Victims Services and Justice Grants.

-OVSJG will submit approved match waiver determinations to U.S. Department of Justice, Office for Victims of Crime (OVC) via a Grant Adjustment Notice (GAN) in Grants Management System, within 30 days of approval.
+OVSJG will submit approved match waiver determinations to U.S. Department of Justice, Office for Victims of Crime (OVC) via upload to JustGrants, Grant Award Modification (GAM) or other method, as requested by OVC within 30 days of approval.
 Determinations will be submitted, in bulk, to the appropriate federal award that is being used to fund the sub-grants containing the match waiver(s).
-OVSJG will submit the match waiver spreadsheet, using the OVC template, showing all active waivers approved in a federal fiscal year, no later than 90 days after the fiscal year end.
+OVSJG will submit the match waiver spreadsheet, using the OVC template, showing all active waivers approved in a federal fiscal year, no later than 120 days after the fiscal year end.

-OVSJG agrees to apply the OVC approved match waiver percentage in (or derived from) the original waiver request to a sub-grantee's modified budget to determine the new match waiver dollar amount.
+OVSJG agrees to apply the OVC approved match waiver percentage in (or derived from) the original waiver request to a subgrantee's modified budget to determine the new match waiver dollar amount.